wzljerry/Anton/README.md

 ```shell
 pip install -r requirements.txt
 ```
 Note: There could be some requirements not listed in requirements.txt.
+I use GPT-4 in this project, so please prepare an openai key first.

 If you want to compile the LaTeX file, please ensure that you have installed LaTeX on your machine, please see <https://www.latex-project.org/get/>.
 Besides, if you want to compile the .tex file into .doc file, please install pandoc, see <https://pandoc.org/installing.html>.

 ## Example